ryancurrah/ryancurrah.github.io/_posts/2015-12-9-salt-state-events-splunk.md

 If all is good you can view state events starting to appear in your log aggregation tool.
 Or you can manually generate some events by running a state.
 If not run the salt-master in debug mode and check that the returner is running correctly by looking at the salt-master log.

-Well hope this helps some of you to do some analytics on your states in your environment.
+Well I hope this helps some of you to do some analytics on your states in your environment.
 If you have any questions let me know!